FOI-Bioinformatics/nanometa_live/README.md

 ### Post-Installation

-Once the program is installed, you can access it from any directory by following the usage instructions below.
+After installation, you can access the program from any directory by following the usage instructions below.

 ## Quick Start Tutorial